snimu/blog/contents/modded-nanogpt-lambdas/article.md

 ![U-Net Lambdas](images/unet_lambdas.png)

-I find it interesting that the amount of layer-skipping at the end of training is very significant:
+I find it interesting that the amount of layer-skipping at the end of training is still very significant:

-- Layers 0-2 and 11-15 are never skipped
+- Layers 0-2 and 11-15 are never skipped (by design)
-- Layers 3-10 are skipped by ~39%
+- Layers 3-10 are skipped by ~0.4 / 2 &rarr; 20%
-- Among those, layers 4-9 are skipped by 50%
+- Nested within them, layers 4-9 are skipped by 0.5 / 2 &rarr; 25%
-- And then among those, layers 6-8 are skipped by ~31%
+- And then among those, layers 6-8 are skipped by ~0.3 / 2 &rarr; 15%

 The middle layers contribute relatively little to the output!
 Of course, that can be made up for by scaling the norm of the middle-layer outputs (which I unfortunately didn't measure), but my guess is that it's meaningful.

-> Sidenote: making these lambdas data-dependent could allow the model to dynamically choose to make more use of the middle layers for some problems, and less for others.
-While that wouldn't save compute in this architecture, it would give the model more algorithmic flexibility.
-Might be worth a try, though it's likely too expensive to make for a record, and may not even help.

 ## X0-Lambdas